asmitahajra/docprompting/README.md

 This repository contains the code for Assignment 4 of the course Advanced Natural Language Processing.

-In this repository, we dervie from the research paper titled DocPrompting -
+In this repository, we derive from the research paper titled DocPrompting -

 Shuyan Zhou, Uri Alon, Frank F. Xu, Zhiruo Wang, Zhengbao Jiang, Graham Neubig, ["DocPrompting: Generating Code by Retrieving the Docs"](https://arxiv.org/pdf/2207.05987.pdf), ICLR'2023 (**Spotlight**)